-With that in mind, here are some of what we hope is our helpful tips to help you maximize your itinerary so that you can explore a new area as much as possible!
+With that in mind, here are some of what we hope are helpful tips to help you maximize your itinerary so that you can explore a new area as much as possible!

 Top Travel Tips To Maximize Your Vacation Experience (And Save Money)

 However, with careful planning and budgeting, vacations don’t have to be expensive.
-By following these budget travel tips, anyone can enjoy an enjoyable and affordable vacation.
+Following these budget travel tips, anyone can enjoy an enjoyable and affordable vacation.

 1. Plan Ahead… WAY Ahead